CLI

 noddde new projection <name>

-Scaffolds a single projection with extracted query handlers and view reducers.
+Scaffolds a single projection with extracted query handlers and on-entries.
 Run from the project root — the CLI automatically places files at src/domain/read-model/projections/<name>/.

 noddde new projection OrderSummaryGenerates: